gleam-wisp/wisp/examples/1-routing/README.md

 Tests have been added for each of the routes.
 The `wisp/testing` module is used to create different requests to test the application with.

-### Other modules
+### Other files

-No changes have been made to the other modules.
+No changes have been made to the other files.